Football season means tailgating time! Unfortunately, calories can add up quickly, especially if you’re a die-hard fan.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If potatoes are a staple for you, try a baked potato bar rather than potato salad or chips, which are traditionally high in fat and calories.
-Rub the outside of the baked potatoes in olive oil, wrap in aluminum foil and set them straight on the grill.
-Ahead of time, prepare a few bowls of toppings such as salsa, sautéed spinach, black beans and Parmesan cheese — all in moderation.
+Looking for a spin on the common spud?
+Try a baked potato bar!
+Rub the outside of the potatoes in olive oil, individually wrap them in aluminum foil and set them straight onto the grill.
+Set out bowls of toppings options, like salsa, sautéed spinach, black beans and Parmesan cheese — all in moderation.

-Calories can add up quickly, especially if you’re a die-hard fan tailgating every week.
-Try pairing your healthy entrée choices with nutritious snacks such as air-popped popcorn, grilled corn, multigrain crackers with hummus and guacamole, fresh veggies with a greek yogurt dip, or a fresh fruit salad.
+Calories can add up quickly if you’re a die-hard snack fan, so try pairing your healthy entrée choices with nutritious snacks like air-popped popcorn, grilled corn, multigrain crackers with hummus and guacamole, fresh fruit salad and a crudité platter.

-Compared to beer, a Bloody Mary is a better drink of choice.
-These drinks provide more nutrients than other alcoholic beverages because the base is potassium-rich tomato juice.
-Just be sure to go light on the salt and always drink alcohol in moderation — defined as one glass per day for women and two glasses for men.
-And be sure to stay hydrated with plenty of water.
+Just be sure to go light on the salt, and always drink alcohol in moderation — defined as one glass per day for women and people assigned female at birth and two glasses for men and people assigned male at birth.

 And remember: You don’t have to rely on booze to have a great time tailgating.
 Approximately 15 million Americans live with alcohol use disorder (AUD), and alcohol can contribute to feelings of anxiety (not to mention nasty hangovers).
 Serve up something fun and nonalcoholic, like:

 Don’t let foodborne illness spoil your fun.
 Not sure how long to cook your meats?
 Safe procedures include cooking to an internal temperature of: